singhaman1750/StochLab.github.io/_projects/slope.md

 ---
-title: Robust Quadrupedal Locomotion on Sloped Terrain
+title: Robust Quadrupedal Locomotion on Sloped Terrains

 description: |
-  A Linear Policy Approach
+  This paper presents a linear policy approach to achieve walking on sloped terrains
 people:
   - kartik
   - lokesh